Expand

 • Can vary; specified in the award

-In addition to the requirements noted in Figure 16-2, there may also be requirements under the Internal Revenue Code, such as for tax credits (see UP 16.3 for more information on ITC).
-With respect to grants, the audit requirements can vary and audits may be performed by different parties.
 Reporting entities receiving government grants may be subject to one or more audits by government agencies, such as the DOE Inspector General, defense contract auditors, or external independent accountants.
 In general, the grant agreement will specify its audit requirements.
-However, it is possible the grant agreement will be silent on the topic and an audit still may be required under 10 CFR 600.316.
+However, it is possible the grant agreement will be silent on the topic and an audit still may be required under the Code of Federal Regulations 10 CFR 600.316.

 Reporting entities should refer to the grant agreement, other related agreements, and information on the DOE website for specific information about the grant being evaluated.